-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) Order on polyethylene terephthalate film, sheet, and strip (PET film) from India.
-This review covers mandatory respondents Jindal Poly Films Ltd. (India), SRF Limited of India, and six non-selected companies.
-The period of review (POR) is July 1, 2017, through June 30, 2018.
-We preliminarily find that Jindal Poly Films Ltd. (India) did, and that SRF Limited did not, sell PET film in the United States below normal value (NV).
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on polyethylene terephthalate film, sheet, and strip (PET film) from India.
+This review covers Jindal Poly Films Limited of India (Jindal).
+The period of review (POR) is July 1, 2018 through June 30, 2019.
+We preliminarily find that Jindal did not sell subject merchandise in the United States below normal value (NV).
+We are also rescinding the review on seven companies where timely requests for withdrawals were filed by all parties that requested the reviews.